 Do I need to cover the plugs for my outdoor Christmas lights?

 Outdoor electrical outlets typically have a weatherproof box or cover, which will protect the plug on your Christmas lights from getting wet.
-However, if you’re planning to connect multiple strands end-to-end, you may want to get protective boxes (view at Amazon) for these connections or at least wrap them in electrical tape to prevent moisture from getting inside.
+However, if you’re planning to connect multiple strands end-to-end, you may want to get protective boxes for these connections or at least wrap them in electrical tape to prevent moisture from getting inside.

 How do you decorate with outdoor Christmas lights?